bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Current plan
-* Gatsby browser has wrapRootElement and wrapPageElement
-    * wrapRootElement has Redux store provider, and seeds store with selectedSongIndex from route
-    * wrapPageElement has focus container and root container
-        * Consolidate focus container and root container for now
-        * figure out how to pass ref between wrapPageElement and element
-    * Wrapped element is page container
 * Page passes page (previously lyric) indices to page container
     * Pass page indices through context
     * Change all components to get page indices from context

+# Clean up of current plan
+* Consolidate focus container and root container?
+* Why doesn't lyric scroll element have focus function?

 # Current Gatsby fixes
 * Check that Overview, Carousel, and Lyric are good for all songs